All Episodes

 There's no way of storing that energy, and the wind doesn't always blow.

-Now, your brilliant transportation secretary, Pete Budajudge, was on CNBC today, and he was asked a question.
+Now, your brilliant transportation secretary, Pete Budajudge, was on CNBC today, and he was asked a question: you know, what does the transition to green energy look like?

 I want you to listen to this answer and give me a simple man analysis.

-It seems like a real quandary at this point to try to do these to near term try to do these things when near term we need power.
+It seems like a real quandary at this point to try to do these, to near term, try to do these things when near term, we need power.

 We need energy.

-So how do you declare?
+So, how do you declare?

-Well, let's say how do you declare a climate crisis in the middle of an actual weather crisis?
+I would say, how do you declare a climate crisis in the middle of an actual weather crisis?

 But this is what a transition looks like, right?